Iranian external operations: Sweden

+The Swedish Security Service has confirmed that Iran uses criminal networks in Sweden to carry out violent acts against states and individuals it considers threats.
+The Foxtrot Network, headed by Rawa Majid acts as an Iranian proxy, targeting Israeli and Jewish groups and sites on a "target list" received from Iranian authorities.
+These actions include drug trafficking, arms trafficking, shootings and contract killings.
+Foxtrot Modus Operandi is known for recruiting minors for attacks as Swedish law prevents prosecution of those under 15 years old.
+Foxtrot has targeted the Israeli embassy, in the January 2024 bombing attempt and the May 2024 gunfire attack, and Elbit Systems facilities.
+In January 2026 it was reported that Sweden plans to lower the age of criminal responsibility from 15 to 13 in serious cases as it struggles with a growing number of children recruited into gangs to carry out violent crimes without facing serious legal repercussions.

 Switzerland

 Swiss diplomat death May 2021

 In 2021, a Swiss woman diplomat working at the embassy in Tehran was found dead after falling from the 17th floor of a building.
 The Iranian authorities stated the cause of death was suicide.
 However, Swiss investigations were complicated due to the absence of key organs following the initial autopsy in Iran.

 Death of Swiss defence attaché June 2023

 In June 2023, a Swiss defence attaché collapsed in a Tehran hotel.
 He was flown back to Switzerland, dying several months later.
 Iranian officials attributed the death to natural causes, but the incident led the Swiss intelligence service to raise concerns over the safety of Swiss diplomats in Iran.